 Children sometimes experience anxiety at the dentist.
 Here are three ways you can prevent this:

 - Try not to “over-prepare” your children for their dentist visits.
 Your desire to “over-prepare” them comes from your worrying about the experience yourself.
-From experience, your children sense your anxiety, making your efforts backfire.
+Experience shows that your children will sense your anxiety and become anxious themselves, making your efforts backfire.

 - Stay positive about their experience and avoid scary terms.
 We don’t give “shots,” just injections.